Skip to Content Top

 Hjelm v.
 Prometheus Real Estate Group Inc. (Oct.
 5, 2016) 3 Cal.App.5th 1155.

-Landlord offered a lease for an apartment to tenant with a one-sided attorney-fee provision that favored the landlord.
+The landlord offered a lease for an apartment to a tenant with a one-sided attorney-fee provision that favored the landlord.
 The court held that the provision must be mutual, and upheld an award of attorney fees to the tenant.

-However, the more interesting ruling, involves the landlord’s opening brief.
-In its opening brief, landlord ignored the facts from the trial that were adverse, and only cited facts favoring landlord.
-The Court of Appeal found that landlord violated California Rules of Court, rule 8.204(a)(2)(C), which requires a summary of the significant facts, not just the ones the landlord likes.
-In dicta, the Court opined that landlord’s brief might be unethical, and might garner sanctions.
+However, the more interesting ruling involves the landlord’s opening brief.
+In its opening brief, the landlord ignored the facts from the trial that were adverse, and only cited facts favoring the landlord.
+The Court of Appeal found that the landlord violated California Rules of Court, rule 8.204(a)(2)(C), which requires a summary of the significant facts, not just the ones the landlord likes.
+In dicta, the Court opined that the landlord’s brief might be unethical, and might garner sanctions.